 There is a strong correlation between students' experience and their research environment and location.
-The Open University wishes to ensure that any research student living at a distance from the Milton Keynes campus can engage fully with the research environment and have the best possible chance of success.
-A residency requirement is set to prompt full consideration of this intention, before an offer of registration is made.
+The Open University wishes to ensure that any research student living at a distance from the Milton Keynes campus can engage fully with the research environment and have the best possible chance of success

 Applicants for full-time MPhil/PhD research study should live within easy commutable distance of the Milton Keynes campus, to ensure they can engage fully with their research and University life in general, that they have regular contact with their supervisor(s), academic staff and other students, and that they can participate in training activities.
-Typically, this means living within a radius of approx. 40 miles or 40 minutes travel time.

 Applicants for part-time research study must be resident in the UK for the duration of their studies.
 Exceptionally, this requirement may be waived for non-UK-based applicants, or for full-time or part-time UK-based students undertaking essential fieldwork overseas, where it can be demonstrated that adequate and regular arrangements for supervision can be made.
-Students will still be required to make regular visits to the UK at their own expense, and all research degree examinations take place in the UK.
-Part-time Professional Doctorate students may reside anywhere in the world.
+Students will still be required to make regular visits to the UK at their own expense Part-time Professional Doctorate students may reside anywhere in the world.